For Whom the Bell Tolls (film): Restoration

 The film was originally released in a roadshow format, at 170 minutes (not counting intermission).
 For re-release, it was trimmed to 134 minutes, and it was not seen at its full length until the late 1990s, when it was archivally restored to 168 minutes.
 This restored version is the one that has been released on DVD.
 The restoration was photochemical, not digital, and the titles and some of the scenes in the early reels are slightly to significantly out-of-register.

 Reception

 For Whom the Bell Tolls was the second-highest-grossing film of 1943, earning $6.3 million in distributor rentals in the United States and Canada.
 A re-issue in 1957 earned an additional $800,000.
 When adjusted for inflation and the size of the population when released, it ranks among the top 100 popular movies of all time at the domestic box office.

+For Whom the Bell Tolls holds a 64% rating on Rotten Tomatoes based on fourteen reviews.